tach2004/judo_rest_api/README.md

 * The password.
 The default value of the connectivity module is "Connectivity".
 You can change it on the web interface of the connectivity module

 The "Device Postfix" has a default value of "".
 It can be used to add multiple devices to one home assistant.
 For compatibility this should be left empty.
 If you want to add another device, use a name that helps to identify the devices.
+The "Scan interval" determines how often the REST API is polled.
+The default value is every 60 seconds.
+Too small values will cause more timeouts.

 # Disclaimer